yearn/yearn-vaults/docs/OPERATIONS.md

 ## Before deployment

+- Create a new issue in the strategies' [repo](https://github.com/iearn-finance/yearn-strategies/issues) using the template `Strategy Review`. **Complete all the fields**.
 - Coordinate with Core Dev strategist for getting a review on [board](https://github.com/orgs/iearn-finance/projects/5).
 - Complete peer review by at least 2 strategists.
 - Check if `want` token has a deployed vault already (>=v0.3.0) and coordinate to use that first if possible.